andrewcooke/choochoo/docs/impulse.md

 Fitness and Fatigue values are managed by Choochoo in the same way as any other statistics.
-This means that they can be exported to pandas DataFrames and analysed in Jupyter notebooks..
+This means that they can be exported to pandas DataFrames and analysed in Jupyter notebooks.

 This plot (from [this
 notebook](https://github.com/andrewcooke/choochoo/blob/master/notebooks/plot-ff-distance.ipynb))
 shows all my available data (from when I first bought a Garmin watch), illustrating the decline in fitness when I stopped riding after a serious accident.
+Both responses respond to exercise (shown roughly by the ride distance and frequency) as expected.
+Fatigue is "more noisy", as expected.

 ## Discussion